Rewind (2023 film): Critical reception

-Critical reception for the film was mostly positive upon release, with particular praise given to its cast's performances and script.
-According to review aggregator site Kritikultura, the film obtained a score of 70/100 based on 23 reviews, indicating a generally positive reception.
-However, the critical reception was more mixed when the film became available on Netflix, introducing it to a wider audience.
+Critical reception for the film was mostly positive, with particular praise given to its cast's performances and script.
+According to review aggregator Kritikultura, the film obtained a score of 70/100 based on 23 reviews, indicating a generally positive reception.
+Following its release on Netflix in March 2024, Rewind reached a wider audience and became the platform's most-watched film in the Philippines.

 Many critics have compared its plot to the 2004 film If Only.
 Bum Tenorio of The Philippine Star wrote in his review, "Rewind is the full stop of the heart that finds it hard to forgive—and later on realizes, albeit late, that forgiveness is not an option but the only choice in order to move on."
-University of Santo Tomas college newspaper, The Varsitarian, praised Pepe Herrera for his casual performance as Lods, a slang for Jesus Christ, saying that "[a] more serious characterization would have ruined the story."
+University of Santo Tomas college newspaper, The Varsitarian, praised Pepe Herrera for his casual performance as Lods, saying that, "[a] more serious characterization would have ruined the story."
 Fred Hawson, writing in his blog, gave the film a seven, praising its director Mae Cruz-Alviar for the film's emotional climaxes, as well as the performances of Dingdong Dantes and Marian Rivera, saying, "it was their affecting performances that gave this film its special radiance beyond its familiar plot."
 He expressed reservation about the character Lods.

-Meanwhile, Philbert Dy of Spot.ph gave the film two and a half stars out of five, writing that the film's execution of its main plot about death and tragedy "stands on some shaky ground thematically and theologically."
+Philbert Dy of Spot.ph gave the film two and a half stars out of five, writing that the film's execution of its main plot about death and tragedy "stands on some shaky ground thematically and theologically."
 Jason Tan Liwag of Rappler compared the film to classics like It's a Wonderful Life and Groundhog Day, but said that Rewind lacks their humor.
 He described it as "straightforward, if simplistic," and that Cruz-Alviar capitalized on the two leads' chemistry, nostalgia, and Catholic moralism.